The History of the Most Important Direct Interchange Railroad Hump Yard on the East Coast of the United States.

 This is the follow-up Volume to Book 1 and covers the history of Potomac Yard in the 20th Century.

-This book is huge with extensive text, many B&W photographs and diagrams.
+This book is huge with extensive text, many Black-and-White photographs and diagrams.

 Potomac Yard Enters the 20th Century, pp. 1-7;